amosjyng/yin/yin.md

 > The owner/source/from-node of an attribute.

-Aha!
-Your reflexes are performing quite spectacularly.
+Excellent, your reflexes are performing quite spectacularly even when it comes to execution!
 We'll get you up to speed in no time, on both yourself and the world around you.

 Let's implement the rest of what we've learned: